rasterio/rasterio/docs/topics/masks.rst

 Nodata masks allow you to identify regions of valid data values.
 In using Rasterio, you'll encounter two different kinds of masks.

-One is the the valid data mask from GDAL, an unsigned byte array with the same number of rows and columns as the dataset in which non-zero elements (typically 255) indicate that the corresponding data elements are valid.
+One is the valid data mask from GDAL, an unsigned byte array with the same number of rows and columns as the dataset in which non-zero elements (typically 255) indicate that the corresponding data elements are valid.
 Other elements are invalid, or *nodata* elements.